AlainS87/ai_challenge_2024/README.md

 # SoulSound
 ![soulsoundlogo](src/docs/soulsoundlogo.jpg)

 Tired of the same tunes every day?
 You've found the perfect spot to explore new music that resonates with your very essence.
 SoulSound is dedicated to uncovering the music that speaks to the depths of your soul, offering you a uniquely personalized listening experience.
+* Here is our demo video [link](https://youtu.be/lVgwP4j2Sqw).

 # Table of Contents